|

 I

-sell my beads at several national bead
+have sold my beads at several national

-The Bead Bazaar at The ISGB yearly Gathering,
+Bazaar at The ISGB yearly Gathering,

 Bead & Button in Milwaukee, and